meldridge/meldridge.github.io/drafts/Security-is-a-trade-off.md

 Of course, there are many other factors to consider: such as the fact that not everyone rates convenience the same way.
 For me, using a physical notebook for my passwords is incredibly convenient.
 For someone who isn't confident with technology or doesn't want to pay for a password manager, and who only logs into their accounts from their home desktop, it's a different equation.

-## Be explicit about the trade-offs you are making
+## Be honest about the trade-offs you are making

 This is a fairly contrived example.
-The convenience downside of using a password manager is not particularly significant for most people (modern password managers are very good), so this solution comes close to being a win-win.
+The convenience downside of using a password manager is not too significant for most people (modern password managers are very good), so this solution comes close to being a win-win.

-The difficulty in security is when it's not quite this simple, and the convenience compromise is more obvious (and painful).
+The difficulty in security is when it's not quite this simple, and the convenience compromise is more obvious and painful for the user.

 When this happens, it's important to be honest and transparent about the trade-off you have decided to make.
 Users know that security improvements often mean jumping through more hoops.
 If they think you're not being honest with them, you'll just make things more difficult.

-## Show them how to hack

 Sometimes this can also mean being better at articulating the risk you're trying to mitigate.
 For most users, "hacking" is something which happens to other people or in movies, and it's treated as a magical power.
 In reality, being a [script kiddie](https://en.wikipedia.org/wiki/Script_kiddie) has never been easier, and even moderately skilled hackers can completely upend a company using freely accessible tools.
 This stuff isn't as hard as hollywood makes it look.